shashwatkathuria/Data-Structures-And-Algorithms/Sorting - BubbleSort/README.md

 # INSTRUCTIONS TO RUN THE PROGRAM
 ------------------------------------

-The input array of a 100,000 entries is already provided in IntegerArray.txt.\n To run the program, the following command is to be executed:\n
+The input array of a 100,000 entries is already provided in IntegerArray.txt.

+To run the program, the following command is to be executed:

           python bubblesort.py